Henry Molaison and Mystery of Memory Loss

 Deep learning is acquired from the hippocampal phase of student’s brain.
 It extracts knowledge modules from the temporal region of brain, and amygdala with zeid marker takes part in the processing of modular learning.

-During high class teaching, student’s amygdala is hijacked and hippocampus is blocked in the learning pathways of classroom. - Brainpage School
+♦️ During high class teaching, student’s amygdala is hijacked, and hippocampus is blocked in the pathways of knowledge transfer. — Brainpage School

 It’s true that the amygdala system of student’s brain is hijacked in the highly motivated classroom of cognitive teaching, and students often become Henry Molaison in the learning transfer of school system.